A Course in Interacting Particle Systems: Other examples

 \section{Other examples}

-\subsection{The Ising model with Glauber dynamics}
+\subsubsection{The Ising model with Glauber dynamics}

-We have seen in (\ref{Isingrep}) that the generator of the Ising model with Glauber dynamics is monotonicaly representable, so by Theorem~\ref{T:upinv}, \footnote{The difference between the local state space $\{-1,1\}$ of the ising model and $\{0,1\}$ of Theorem~\ref{T:upinv} is of course entirely notational.} it has a lower and upper invariant law $\un\nu$ and $\ov\nu$.
+We have seen in (\ref{Isingrep}) that the generator of the Ising model with Glauber dynamics is monotonically representable, so by Theorem~\ref{T:upinv},\footnote{The difference between the local state space $\{-1,1\}$ of the Ising model and $\{0,1\}$ of Theorem~\ref{T:upinv} is of course entirely notational.} it has a lower and upper invariant law $\un\nu$ and $\ov\nu$.
 We let

 which is independent of $i$ if the processes has some translation invariant structure (like the nearest neighbor or range $R$ processes on $\Z^d$).
-For reasons that cannot be explained here, this function is actually the same as the one defined in (\ref{mast}), i.e., this is the \emph{spontaneous magnetization} of the Ising model, see Figure~\ref{fig:Ismag}.
-By the symmetry between $+1$ and $-1$ spins, we clearly have
+For reasons that cannot be explained here, this function is actually the same as the one defined in (\ref{mast}), that is, this is the \emph{spontaneous magnetization} of the Ising model, see Figure~\ref{fig:Ismag}.
+By the symmetry between $-1$ and $+1$ spins, we clearly have

 By Theorem~\ref{T:Iserg}, we have

 from which we conclude that $m_\ast(\bet)=0$ for $\bet$ sufficiently small,

 The function $\bet\mapsto m_\ast(\bet)$ is nondecreasing, but this cannot be proved with the sort of techniques used in Proposition~\ref{P:moninla}.
 The lower and upper invariant laws of the Ising model with Glauber dynamics are infinite volume Gibbs measures, and much of the analysis of the Ising model is based on this fact.
 In fact, the Ising model with Glauber dynamics is just one example of an interacting particle system that has these Gibbs measures as its invariant laws.
 In general, interacting particle systems with this property are called stochastic Ising models, and the Gibbs measures themselves are simply called the Ising model.
 We refer to \cite[Chapter~IV]{Lig85} for an exposition of this material.
 In particular, in \cite[Thm~IV.3.14]{Lig85}, it is shown that for the nearest-neighbor model on $\Z^2$, one has $m_\ast(\bet)>0$ for $\bet$ sufficiently large.